upcmd/updocs/content-src/user-interaction/pipe_in.md

             desc: this is the pipe in string content
             cmd: '{{.up_runtime_task_pipe_in_content}}'

-          - name: to_object
+          - name: toObj
             cmd:
               reg: my_http_get_response
               fromkey: up_runtime_task_pipe_in_content

-          - name: printobj
+          - name: printObj
             desc: this is the pipe in object
             cmd: my_http_get_response